-- If making gluten-free, omit plain flour, and use 3 tbsp cornflour instead, or sub your own favourite gluten free flour blend.
+- If making gluten-free, omit plain flour, and use 3 tablespoon cornflour instead, or sub your own favourite gluten free flour blend.

 - You may wish to add a little more nutmeg, depending on your personal taste.
-Don’t add more than an extra ¼ tsp though, or else the besciamella will be bitter.
+Don't add more than an extra ¼ teaspoon though, or else the besciamella will be bitter.